Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: On RD bifurcations and root tracking for RD

 \begin{cor}[Non-uniqueness of RD solutions is detectable by $\intermediateencoderVect$-Jacobian] If at $\beta > 0$ there is more than one achieving distribution $\intermediateencoderVect$, then $\ker D_{\intermediateencoderVect}(Id - BA_\beta)[\intermediateencoderVect] \neq \{\bm{0}\}$. \end{cor}

 The Jacobian in these coordinates is given explicitly by Proposition \ref{prop:Jacobian-of-BA-in-direct-encoder-coordinates} below.
-An important practical aspect of this Corollary is that the kernel may be calculated at \textit{any} of the problem's achieving distributions $\intermediateencoderVect$; it does not matter when testing for uniqueness.
-By Theorem \ref{thm:BA-converges-to-RD-curve-for-an-initial-cond-of-arbitrary-support}, a fixed point obtained by Blahut-Arimoto arbitrarily initialized at $\inputmarginalVect_0$ is an achieving distribution, yet of the problem reduced to $\inputmarginalVect_0$.
-Calculating $\ker D_{\intermediateencoderVect}(Id - BA_\beta)$ on the reduced problem gives a simple method to test whether that branch might have additional solutions.
+An important practical aspect of this Corollary is that the kernel may be calculated at \textit{any} of the problem's achieving distributions $\intermediateencoderVect$ which correspond to $\beta$; it does not matter when testing for uniqueness.
+If $\inputmarginalVect^*$ is a fixed point of BA when initialized at an arbitrary marginal $\inputmarginalVect_0$ (\textit{not} necessarily of full support) then, by Theorem \ref{thm:BA-converges-to-RD-curve-for-an-initial-cond-of-arbitrary-support}, it achieves the curve of the reduced problem to $\inputmarginalVect_0$.
+Thus, $\ker D_{\intermediateencoderVect}(Id - BA_\beta)[\intermediateencoderVect^*]$ gives a simple tool to test whether there might be additional distributions achieving a reduced problem at the corresponding encoder $\intermediateencoderVect^*$.

 We note that Corollary \ref{cor:multiple-RD-sols-are-detectable-by-Jacobian} is not merely a logical negation of the Implicit Function Theorem, as the latter is local in nature.
 Compare for example to the lines intersecting parabola Example in Section \ref{part:how-and-what}.\ref{subsub:lines-intersecting-parabola-example}.
 So long that the base $\beta_0$ of the expansion there is above the critical point, the problem has two distinct solutions, yet the Jacobian there is non-singular at each.
-Unlike Corollary \ref{cor:multiple-RD-sols-are-detectable-by-Jacobian} for RD problems, knowledge of one solution in that example does not allow us to detect that the other exits.
+Unlike Corollary \ref{cor:multiple-RD-sols-are-detectable-by-Jacobian} for RD, knowledge of one solution in that example does not allow us to detect that the other exits.
 Instead, this discussion boils down to the following. cf., \cite[Section 2.3]{kuznetsov2004elements}.

 \begin{cor} There are no global bifurcations in rate-distortion problems. \end{cor}